 We take pride in providing the very best solutions, not just parts, for our clients.
-Offering a wide range of capabilities, including 6+ technologies, and 40+ materials, our team is ready to help you get your “ideas made.”
+By offering a wide range of manufacturing capabilities, including 6+ technologies, and 40+ materials, our team is ready to help you get your ideas made.
 We are AS9100 D Certified, ISO 9001:2015, and ITAR Registered.
 Midwest Prototyping works within the automotive, aerospace, consumer products, design, medical, and scientific industries.
-Our Material Pro database allows materials to be searched by both technology and key characteristics.
+Our Material Pro database allows materials to be searched by technology and key characteristics.
 If you’re unsure of a material or technology for your project, it is a great tool to narrow down results.
-Please contact a Solutions Manager to ensure the material and technology are a perfect fit for your project.
+Don’t hesitate to contact a Solutions Manager to ensure the material and technology are a perfect fit for your project.

 Multi Jet Fusion

-Ultraviolet-sensitive liquid resins are instantly cured when activated by a high-performance UV laser.
-Parts are post-processed with additional UV and thermal treatments (when necessary).
+Stereolithography (SL), also known as SLA, uses ultraviolet-sensitive liquid resins (photopolymers) that are instantly cured when activated by a UV laser.
+Then the parts are post-processed with additional UV and thermal treatments when necessary.

 Digital Light Processing

 Digital Light Processing (DLP), otherwise known as DLS and CLIP, is a UV-sensitive liquid resin cured by a digital light projector.
 After processing, the part is cleaned, supports removed, and UV and thermal treated when necessary.

 Fused Filament Fabrication (FFF), otherwise known as FDM, is a thermoplastic filament that’s melted through a heated nozzle and selectively extruded, building layer upon layer.